opencord/fabric/docs/README.md

     - `routerMac`.
 MAC address of the fabric switch used for all interfaces.
     - `isEdgeRouter`.
 True if the switch is a leaf, false if it is a spine.
     - `managementAddress`.
 Address where this switch can be managed.
+    - `fabric`.
+The Fabric Service which owns this switch.
 - `SwitchPort`.
 Represents a port on a fabric `Switch`.
     - `switch`.
 Relation to `Switch` that owns this port.
     - `portId`.
 Unique OpenFlow port ID.